 The itinerary in the footsteps of Dante in Forlì begins at Porta Schiavonia (Schiavonia Gate), an access point for travelers coming from Tuscany along the road that connects Forlì to Florence and crosses the valley of the Acquacheta, today Montone, and the Passo del Muraglione.

 A memorial stone placed near the door, on the façade of a building at the corner between viale Bologna and via Firenze, quotes the verses of the XVI Canto of the Inferno (vv.
-94-99) dedicated to the Montone river that flows a few meters closer:
+94-99) dedicated to the Montone river that flows a few meters nearby:

 Come quel fiume c’ha proprio cammino / prima dal Monte Viso ’nver’ levante, / da la sinistra costa d’Apennino, / che si chiama Acquacheta suso, avante / che si divalli giù nel basso letto, / e a Forlì di quel nome è vacante.